 - Program-Specific Requirements

-Students and staff participating in programs having specific drug and alcohol testing requirements imposed by law or governmental regulation (e.g., Aviation, Great Lakes Maritime Academy) shall be required to comply with the testing protocols imposed by such regulations.
+Students and staff participating in programs having specific drug and alcohol testing requirements imposed by law or governmental regulation (e.g., Aviation, Dental, Great Lakes Maritime Academy, Nursing, and Police Academy) shall be required to comply with the testing protocols imposed by such regulations.
 Violators may be subject to sanctions imposed by law or governmental regulation, in addition to NMC-imposed discipline.
-Please review the Professional Standards Handbook.

-The Vice President for Educational Services, the Director of Human Resources, and the Vice President of Finance and Administration, in conjunction with appropriate faculty and staff, are responsible for the development and publication of any procedures or guidelines that may be necessary to administer this policy effectively.
+The Vice President for Enrollment Management and Student Services, the Director of Human Resources, and the Vice President of Finance and Administration, in conjunction with appropriate faculty and staff, are responsible for the development and publication of any procedures or guidelines that may be necessary to administer this policy effectively.

 Initially adopted as D-403.01 December 9, 1996

 Revised March 12, 2004

 Revised October 10, 2005

 Renumbered D-505.08 July 2, 2009